cmbuckley/exchange-rates/README.md

 composer test
 ```

-## Security

-If you find any security related issues, please contact me directly at [mail@ashallendesign.co.uk](mailto:mail@ashallendesign.co.uk) to report it.

 ## Contribution

 If you wish to make any changes or improvements to the package, feel free to make a pull request.